 The Soviet defences were overwhelmed as the Germans drove deep into Russia.
 Whole armies were encircled and captured.
 Soviet casualties were on mind-numbing scale.
 The Germans laid siege to Leningrad (the city which had been Petrograd, and before that St Petersburg), and were stopped just in front Moscow by a combination of the freezing Russian winter and sheer Russian obstinacy.
 During these months in 1941 one of the most astonishing feats in history was carried out, as the Soviet industrial infrastructure was hurriedly taken up, transported hundreds of miles further east, out of reach of the invading German forces, and re-erected behind the Ural mountains.

-The Germans then began a long retreat; first back towards the Russian borders (1943), then back into central Europe (1944), and finally into Germany itself (1945).
+The Germans then began a long retreat; first back towards the Russian borders (1943), then back into central Europe (1944) and on into Germany itself (1945).
 The Soviet forces closed in on Berlin and took the city, ending the war in Europe.

 The Cold War which followed quickly on the heals of Word War II divided Europe into two camps.
 The territory occupied by the Soviet army in its drive towards Berlin became the Soviet satellite nations of central Europe: Poland, Czechoslovakia, Hungary, Romania and Bulgaria.
 Each had a Communist government installed in power, loyal to the powers in Moscow.
 Facing off against them were the countries of Western Europe, allies of the USA.